The Impact Of COVID-19 In Supply Chain Management

 A black swan event is a major disruption in supply chain management that is impossible to predict.
 Exactly what happened with the coronavirus pandemic in 2020.

-Generally speaking, supply chain risks are known beforehand, and companies are trying to make their supply chains more resilient.
+Generally speaking, are known beforehand, and companies are trying to make their supply chains more resilient.

 However, in the event of a black swan like COVID-19, it is almost impossible to prepare for such a large scale disturbance.